mateovelilla/the_rust_programming_language/README.md

 - `cargo doc`: To generate documentation storage in the folder `target/doc` in HTML format.
 - `cargo doc --open`: To build the HTML for your current crate's documentation.
 - `cargo login abcdefghijklmnopqrstuvwxyz012345`: To login in crates
+- `cargo publish`: To publish a package in [crates.io](https://crates.io/)
+- `cargo yank --vers 1.0.1`: To delete version of any package of your crates account

 ### ADVICES: